This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is diabetes education?

-Diabetes education will start right away.
-Members of your healthcare team teach you the following:
+Diabetes education will start right away if your diagnosis is new.
+Diabetes education may also happen later to refresh your memory.
+Members of your diabetes care team teach you the following:

 - How to check your blood sugar level: You will learn what your blood sugar level should be.
 You will be given information on when to check your blood sugar level.
 You will learn what to do if your level is too high or too low.
 Write down the times of your checks and your levels.
 Take them to all follow-up appointments.

 - About insulin: You and your family members will be taught how to draw up and give insulin.
-You will learn how much insulin you need and what time to inject insulin.
+You will learn how much insulin you need and what times to inject insulin.
 You will be taught when to not give insulin.
-They will also teach you how to dispose of needles and syringes.
+You will also be taught how to match the right amount of insulin with blood sugar levels, amount of activity, and amount of carbohydrates.
+How to dispose of needles and syringes will also be taught.

 - About nutrition: A dietitian will help you make a meal plan to keep your blood sugar level steady.
 You will learn how food affects your blood sugar levels.
 You will also learn to keep track of sugar and starchy foods (carbohydrates).
-Do not skip meals.
+The dietitian will tell you not to skip meals.
 Your blood sugar level may drop too low if you have taken insulin and do not eat.

-- Exercise and diabetes: You will learn why exercise is important.
-You and your healthcare provider will make a plan for your exercise.
-Your healthcare provider will tell you what a healthy weight will be for you.
+- Exercise and diabetes: You will learn why physical activity is important.
+You and your provider will make a plan for your activity.
+Your provider will tell you what a healthy weight will be for you.
 He or she will help you make a plan to get to that weight and stay there.

 What can I do to help manage type 1 diabetes?